DakkuaDev/hermes-bot-horizon/README.md

 # and add 'bot-horizon' to plugins.enabled in your config.yaml
 ```

-Without the backend, plugin.js shows a clear notice — but you can lost your data if you update, carefoul!.
+Without the backend, plugin.js shows a clear notice — You need this to start playing.

 ## 🖼️ Screenshots